Please click the course title for the course description and learning objectives

 4. Participants will articulate the lifestyle strengths expressed in the Early Memory metaphors.

 Come discover how Adlerian principles can help you understand and revitalize intimate relationships.
 Learn (through demonstration, case studies, and experiential activities) effective techniques to foster deeper connections, ignite passion, and promote emotional intimacy.
 Dive into exercises, communication strategies, and self-awareness practices to rekindle the flame and strengthen the bonds of love, intimacy and cooperative partnership.
-This course is made possible through a grant from the Alfred Adler Institute of New York Learning Objectives:
+This course is made possible through a grant from the Alfred Adler Institute of New York Learning Objectives: The course is sponsored by Adler University for 10 continuing education hours for IL marriage and family therapists.
+The course is open to all.

 Participants will be able to develop a sense of competence in understanding and using Adlerian techniques in the context of intimate relationships